liam-wiltshire/talks/learning/content.md

 ???

+- Repeating things in our 'ability' circle are great to practice and perfect existing skills, but they won't help you learn new things - you have to go out to that middle ring, to learn the next step

 - An example of this is learning to read - a child who knows the letters of the alphabet won't gain too much (other than confidence) by repeating the letters of the alphabet over and over.
 - They are likewise not going to be able to go from knowing the individual letters to reading war and peace, no matter how much help they get.
 - However, with a little bit of guidance and help from a teacher or an older student, could read words like 'dog' or 'cat'.